Measurement Clarity

 Transparent feedback

-Achieving measurement clarity involves more than evaluating whether your team was successfully achieved its goals.
-It also involves evaluating how your team was successful during the process.
+Achieving measurement clarity involves more than evaluating whether your team successfully achieved its goals.
+It also involves evaluating how your team succeeded during the process.
 So just as a team’s measurements should be as transparent as possible, so too should be a team’s feedback about those results.

 To optimize the efficacy of delivered feedback, consider how other TeamOps tenets can support actionability.
 For example: